badman-returns/Blog-Description-Updater/README.md

 * Once you are done with the above steps run `npm start` to start the app.

 **TADAAA!!!
 Here we go our app will start at this point if everything is done as mention.**
 Once the application starts open POSTMAN to test the API.
+Have Fun ;)